Tag: Science Fiction

 D. Harlan Wilson’s excellent book on J. G. Ballard

-Book Review by Bill Ectric D. Harlan Wilson has made a literary mark in the field of cultural theory, focusing on the loss of humanity in the inescapable rush of accelerating technology, with books like Technologized Desire: Selfhood and the Body in Postcapitalist Science Fiction and Cultographies: They Live.
-While his fiction tends to be disorienting (a trait his…
+Book review by Bill Ectric, published on 03/01/2018 on this website.
+D. Harlan Wilson has made a literary mark in the field of cultural theory, focusing on the loss of humanity in the inescapable rush of accelerating technology, with books like Technologized Desire: Selfhood and the Body in Postcapitalist Science Fiction and Cultographies: They Live.
+While his fiction tends…

 -